Lights, Camera, AbraCadabra: Setting the stage

 Kandinsky, a once-famous escape artist and magician, is now reduced to perplexing the staff and residents at his retirement home.
 His only regret in life is that he never mastered the underwater escape.

-The death of a friend propels him into the world, where he seeks out his old colleagues, particularly the Professor, his old teacher, in order to learn the secret of the escape.
+The death of a friend propels him into the world, where he seeks out his old colleagues, particularly the Professor, his old teacher, to learn the secret of the escape.

 But the Professor is a master escapologist, and Kandinsky will have his work cut out for him to pry the information from him.
 Meanwhile, his fellow inmates at the retirement home prepare for Kandinsky’s triumphant return.